Is it just too expensive on Mallorca?

 An alternative is to book “all-inclusive”, but as Evaristo puts it: “While all-inclusive holidays may be cheap, I don’t think they offer a long-term solution, as they maintain the island’s image as a package destination while pushing up prices in other areas.
 Taxi drivers lose fares, restaurants and shops lose business so everyone has to put up prices to cover the cost of living.
 I think the more independent traveller is going to look at destinations in Eastern Europe and find they offer a lot better value.”

-A recent study showed that house prices in the Balearics continue to soar, rising about 17 percent last year.
+A recent study showed that house prices in the Balearics continue to soar.
 They were the fourth highest in Spain in the last quarter, after Madrid, the Basque Country and Catalonia.
 Furthermore, a global house index report in The Economist magazine placed the Balearics third worldwide behind Hong Kong and South Africa for house price increases.
 Another study from El Mundo put the average price of a home in Spain at 8.1 times the GDP per capita, well out of reach of a large sector of the population, especially the average Mallorcan.
 But the island’s estate agents argue that property is expensive because Mallorca is a very desirable destination so prices come at a premium.

 It is a seller’s market in Mallorca this year, with demand for properties setting record prices, particularly in Palma, according to Engel & Volkers. […] Europe’s hotspot for secondary residences